 |Position:||Assistant Coach - Offensive Line|

+In 2014, Knauf used a consistent line-up that saw the same five players start 10 of the 12 contests and account for 58 of the 60 starts along the front line.
 That unit provided a spark late in the season when the offense started to increase its production.
 In the last five games, the ground game averaged 170.0 ypg, which was nearly 100 yards better than its first seven.

 Knauf arrived in Grand Forks after a nearly three-year stint at Western New Mexico.
 He was the offensive line coach during his first two seasons at the Division II school before being elevated to offensive coordinator in November of 2012.